Animals Need Us❣️

 Most rescue groups have a rule about adopting or not adopting to people under the age of 21.
 Please do not take it personally.
 We understand there are many responsible young adults that love dogs, but it is our policy to not adopt out to persons under the age of 21 due to the surrender rate amongst younger dog owners.
 We find that persons under the age of 21 are typically better suited to volunteer with animal care or to serve as a foster parent, opposed to making a life-long commitment to a dog.
 To apply to foster go to Apply to Foster

-Q: Do you do out of state adoptions?
+Q: Do you adopt out of state?

 Q: Can you hold a dog for me until I am ready to adopt it?

 We understand that you may be interested in adopting but you also have travel plans, or other obligations that make it difficult to adopt at a certain time.
 We are unable to hold dogs for adoption, as this takes up vital space in a foster home that could be used in saving the life of another dog in need.
 Please check back with us when you are ready to bring a new family member dog into your home, or apply to get pre-approved for a future dog.
+In some instances, boarding may be available at an additional cost.

 Q: What if I want to adopt 2 puppies?